-How to Prepare Items for Service What can be placed in the roll cart containers?
+How to Prepare Items for Service Last updated or reviewed on June 28, 2022 Roll Cart Containers Trash must be placed out for collection by 7 a.m. on your collection day.
+Customers must have brush and bagged leaves placed at curbside or at the edge of the vehicular travel way on the Monday of their scheduled collection week.
+What can be placed in the roll cart containers?
 Only bagged household trash can be placed in the roll cart containers.
-Do not place yard waste, brush or any construction debris in the roll carts.
-In addition, only 95 gallon roll carts issued by the city can be used with automated collection.
-Trash left outside the container will not be collected, and containers that are overfilled, blocked or turned the wrong way cannot be emptied.
-What can not be placed in the roll cart containers?
-Grass Clippings – Homeowners may compost or leave grass on yard to fertilize lawn.
-Garden Waste – Including vines and waste from flower or vegetable garden, i.e., corn husks, etc. Medical Waste – Call your medical provider for advice on where to dispose of this material.
-Construction & Building Materials – Bricks, cement, lumber, plaster, roofing material and sheet rock can be taken to the landfill by homeowner.
+Do not place yard waste, brush, or any construction debris in the roll carts.
+In addition, only 95-gallon roll carts issued by the City can be used with automated collection.
+All City-issued roll carts are the property of the City of Asheville and must remain at the homes where they were delivered.
+Trash left outside the container will not be collected, and containers that are overfilled, blocked, or turned the wrong way cannot be emptied.
+Customers must call 828-251-1122 to schedule bulky item collection.
+What cannot be placed in the roll cart containers?
+Grass Clippings – Homeowners may compost or leave grass in their yards to fertilize the lawn.
+Garden Waste – Including vines and waste from flower or vegetable gardens, e.g., corn husks, etc. Medical Waste – Call your medical provider for advice on where to dispose of this material.
+Construction & Building Materials – Bricks, cement, lumber, plaster, roofing material, and sheet rock can be taken to the landfill by the homeowner.
 Call 828- 250-5462.
-Auto Parts – Antifreeze, motor filters, scrap parts, batteries and tires.
+Auto Parts – Antifreeze, motor filters, scrap parts, batteries, and tires.
 Most stores will take car batteries.
-Tires can be taken to the landfill by homeowner.
-Hazardous Waste – Any liquid or petroleum products such as motor oil, brake fluid, paint, paint thinner, lead acid batteries, wood preservatives and wood stains, drain and oven cleaners, poison, herbicides, pesticides, etc. Carts must be placed at least five feet from obstacles such as other trash or recycling containers, utility poles, mailboxes, trees, and parked cars.
+Tires can be taken to the landfill by the homeowner.
+Hazardous Waste – Any liquid or petroleum products such as motor oil, brake fluid, paint, paint thinner, lead acid batteries, wood preservatives and wood stains, drain and oven cleaners, poison, herbicides, pesticides, etc. Notice: Carts must be placed at least five feet from obstacles such as other trash or recycling containers, utility poles, mailboxes, trees, and parked cars.
 Carts must be within two feet of the curb edge.
 Make sure the container handle faces away from the street toward your home.
-BUNCOMBE COUNTY LANDFILL and TRANSFER STATION Residents can take their waste items directly to the Buncombe County Landfill or Transfer Station for disposal.
+Disposal Locations Residents can take their waste items directly to the Buncombe County Landfill or Transfer Station for disposal.
 For disposal information call Buncombe County at 828-250-5460.